 The expansion of large for-profit childcare corporations has negatively affected staff conditions in the private sector, where salaries were on average 14 per cent lower than in not-for-profits (Simon et al., 2022).
-Whereas the workforce is the key factor determining provision quality, particularly for children growing up with disadvantage (OECD 2019c), the childcare system is suffering a major recruitment and retention crisis (Hardy et al., 2023).
+Whereas the workforce is the key factor determining provision quality, particularly for children growing up with disadvantage (OECD, 2019), the childcare system is suffering a major recruitment and retention crisis (Hardy et al., 2023).
 This may affect parental employment decisions (DfE, 2023c).

-In Korea, nearly 80% of childcare centres are operated by private-for-profit providers (MHW, 2023b), while the proportion of private kindergartens is also quite dominant at 46% (MOE, 2023).
+In Korea, nearly 80 per cent of childcare centres are operated by private-for-profit providers (MHW, 2023b), while the proportion of private kindergartens is also quite dominant at 46 per cent (MOE, 2023).
 One of the reasons why the dominance of private childcare is concerning in Korea is that there is relatively higher engagement with service monitoring in public childcare centres.
-Parents also report a better childcare services experience in the public sector (MHW & KICCE, 2021a).
-The evidence also suggests that parents prefer the not-for-profit private centres, because they trust them more, while also being able to pay relatively lower fees.
+Parents also report a better childcare services experience in the public sector (MHW and KICCE, 2021a).
+The evidence also suggests that parents prefer the not-for-profit private centres because they trust them more while also being able to pay relatively lower fees.

 The higher satisfaction rates among those public users may be explained by teaching quality.
 Both kindergarten teachers and daycare centre teachers in the public sector require higher qualifications than those in the private sector.
 These qualification gaps are also associated with significant wage differences.
-While standards for public salary grades are annually announced by the MHW and MOE, most private childcare centres and kindergartens are exempt from implementing the standardised salary grades (MHW, 2023a; MOE: 2023).
-Considering approximately 64% of kindergarten teachers and about 82% of childcare teachers work in the private sector (KICCE, 2023), the
+While standards for public salary grades are annually announced by the MHW and MOE, most private childcare centres and kindergartens are exempt from implementing the standardised salary grades (MHW, 2023a; MOE, 2023).
+Considering approximately 64 per cent of kindergarten teachers and about 82 per cent of childcare teachers work in the private sector (KICCE, 2023), the gap in conditions and qualifications between the public and the private sectors is concerning.